w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 Feature selection approaches are characterized by

 - *Search technique* for proposing new feature subsets
-- *Evaluation measure* which scores the different feature subsets
+- *Evaluation measure* for scoring the different feature subsets

 # Feature selection